-ADVERSE REACTIONS:

-During investigational studies for the caplet formulation with twice daily administration of 1 mg/lb, no clinically significant adverse reactions were reported.
-Some clinical signs were observed during field studies (n=297) which were similar for carprofen caplet-and placebo-treated dogs.
+$\textbf{ADVERSE REACTIONS:} During investigational studies of osteoarthritis with twice daily administration of 1\,mg/lb, no clinically administration of 1\,mg/lb, and all the control of 1\,mg/lb,$ significant adverse reactions were reported.
+Some clinical signs were observed during field studies (n=297) which were similar for carprofen- and placebo-treated dogs.
 Incidences of the following were observed in both groups: vomiting (4%), diarrhea (4%), changes in appetite (3%), lethargy (1.4%), behavioral changes (1%), and constipation (0.3%).
-The product vehicle served as
+The product vehicle served as control.

-There were no serious adverse events reported during clinical field studies with once daily administration of 2 mg/lb.
+There were no serious adverse events reported during clinical field studies of osteoarthritis with once daily administration of 2 mg/lb.
 The following categories of abnormal health observations were reported.
 The product vehicle served as control.